wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 *   Possibility of setting percentage bulk discount or flat (fixed) bulk discount in currency units.
 *   Bulk discount for product variations supported to treat them as a whole when discounting.
-*   Discount is better visible and is present on more places (see below).
+*   Discount is better visible and is present on several locations (see below).
 *   Discount is visible on Checkout page
 *   Discount is visible on Order Details page
 *   Discount is visible in WooCommerce order e-mails and invoice as well.